Gulf War Syndrome

 Let’s walk through an example of rating Gulf War Syndrome.
 Let’s say that veteran Bob has the following symptoms that have been classified as Gulf War Syndrome:

 If we sort through these symptoms, we find that the majority of them (depression, nightmares, anxiety, difficulty concentrating, and flashbacks) are mental symptoms.
 We then need to find which Mental Disorder best describes all of these mental symptoms.
 These symptoms are all common symptoms of PTSD.
 As long as the symptoms are severe enough to qualify as PTSD, a single rating for PTSD will be given for all these Gulf War Syndrome symptoms.
 Depression cannot be rated separately as Chronic Depression, since the depression is already covered by rating PTSD.

 Veteran Bob’s remaining Gulf War Syndrome symptoms are all unrelated to each other, and thus can be rated separately.
 Fatigue can be rated as Chronic Fatigue Syndrome, code 6354.
 Headaches are rated as Migraine Headaches under code 8100.
 And skin rashes can be rated under code 7806, Dermatitis.

 That’s it.
 Just remember when rating Gulf War Syndrome to rate each symptom separately unless two or more symptoms are all covered by a single condition.

-To ensure that you receive the proper disability rating for your Gulf War Syndrome, make sure to understand the entire DoD disability process, VA disability process, and how the VASRD rates conditions.
+To ensure that you receive the proper Military Disability Rating for your Gulf War Syndrome, make sure to understand the entire DoD Disability Process, VA Disability Process, and how the VASRD rates conditions.